Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 When you want to keep your data close, you can self-host Activepieces and run it in a network-gapped environment.
 At the same time, you can lean on the hosted version to save setup time.

-In short, Activepieces cuts down repetitive tasks, keeps data safe, and gives you software that adapts to your business needs.
+In short, Activepieces cuts down repetitive tasks, keeps data safe, and gives you software that adapts to your business operations' needs.

 FAQs About Boomi vs Workato

-Is Boomi a good ETL tool?
+Is Boomi an ETL tool?

-What is Workato similar to?
+What is Workato used for?